Between 2010 and 2021, there were a total of 82,000 non-fatal casualties from over 420,000 dwelling fires across England, Scotland and Wales.

 These are not seen very much anymore in crowded or sensitive areas as typically they take longer to trigger the alarm as it’s relying only on heat from a fire reaching it.

 Because it relies solely on heat detection, and vapour isn’t hot, it’s very unlikely that vaping even directly into a heat alarm would set it off.

+While vaping is not illegal in public spaces like smoking, it’s up to the discretion of the establishment you’re visiting whether vaping is permitted or not.
 Some hotels have no issue at all with you vaping in the rooms, whilst others have rules where they forbid vaping entirely inside the premises, the same as smoking.

 Most hotels will also have designated smoking areas around the outside of the hotel or in an outside bar area.

 So, will vaping set off hotel fire alarms?
 Ultimately, we advise that you follow the rules of the hotel you’re staying in to ensure that you don’t run into any issues.
 Vaping in a room where it isn’t explicitly allowed could trigger a false fire alarm, and you don’t want to be the guest that caused a mandatory evacuation at 4am, nor risk a fine.

 And the same can be said of any public area where a fire alarm exists.
 For instance, on a plane vaping e-cigarettes is not allowed under any circumstances and can lead to similar fines, or at the very least being removed from the plane.
 They have sensitive alarms and rightly so in case of an emergency.

 Don’t tempt fate by trying to vape where you should not.